light-and-salt/NDNMOG/README.md

 ## Known Issue
 1. some NDN names keep floating on the screen before being deleted
 2. doll sometimes crashes through asteroids when flying too fast

+## Further implementation
+1. Player does not vanish even if they are out of the range of detection.
+Events 'player out of range' and 'player exit' are to be handled
+2. Position updates lag when 3 or more instances are running.
+Need to fix that along with the current position updates mechanisms